Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial-consistent valuations

-\begin{example}[continued] If we assume independence under $\mathbb{P}$ in the two-step financial valuation or independence under $\mathbb{Q}$ in the two-actuarial valuation, both valuations lead to a fair valuation.
+\begin{example}[continued] If we assume independence under $\mathbb{P}$ in the two-step financial valuation or independence under $\mathbb{Q}$ in the two-step actuarial valuation, both valuations lead to a fair valuation.
 This is in line with Lemma \ref{lemmaind}. \end{example}